Undivided: Supported Decision Making

 Supported decision-making is for everyone — in the same way that creating a person-centered plan can help a person outline their hopes and goals for adulthood, supported decision-making is intended to help an individual make a plan to determine where they can increase their independence and where they need more support.
 For example, an individual can provide informed consent regarding medical treatment but needs help understanding difficult terminology.
 Or, they can manage their money but would like advice on creating and maintaining a budget.

 If a person is unable to make sound decisions independently, supported decision-making alone may not be adequate.
-For example, a person who has never made their own decisions or responded to prompts to do so would likely not be an active participant in the process.
-In those cases, a higher level of support may be necessary, such as establishing durable power of attorney in addition to SDM, or adding the support of a limited conservatorship.
+In those rare cases, a higher level of support may be necessary, such as establishing durable power of attorney in addition to SDM, or adding the support of a limited conservatorship.

 Francisco reminds us that not everyone expresses their preferences in the same way, and that it’s important to pay attention to unspoken cues and other forms of communication.